eliegkassouf/eliegkassouf/README.md

 I enjoy designing and building software/solutions that allow anyone to run profitable and efficient businesses.

 I enjoy tuning and working on cars/motorcycles.

 When I'm not working on code or cars, I occasionally enjoy tracking my motorcycle and practicing the piano.

-If you asked me what my favourite car is at the moment, it would have to be a 1989 Turbo LS Swapped Volvo 240 with 2 eBay turbo specials (the extra one is for when you blow it up 20 feet down the road - added trunk weight also helps).

 ----------------------------
 ### I don't have social media, check back here for updates!